Using IdM Healthcheck to monitor your IdM environment

 - The RA agent client certificate

-can be executed and get back an expected result from CA (either the certificate or a not found).
+command can be executed and that an expected response is returned from the IdM CA - either the certificate itself or anot found

 9.2.
 Screening system certificates using Healthcheck